-Advances from the DI Fund, the PPF Life Fund and the PPF General Fund to cover the Company's operating and capital expenditures and other payables are unsecured, non-interest bearing and have no fixed term of repayment.
+Advances from the DI Fund, the PPF Life Fund and the PPF General Fund to cover the Company's operating and capital expenditures are unsecured, non-interest bearing and have no fixed term of repayment.
 They are denominated in Singapore Dollar.